-My immediate goal is helping you tell the best visual story.
-My sneaky ulterior motive is fostering appreciation for the natural environment, so there's something left for your grandkids.
-I also tend to fly in the face of established dogma - I can't always be someplace at the magic hours, so I shoot what it takes to tell the story.
+I want to help you tell the best visual story.
+My sneaky ulterior motive is getting you to love the natural environment, so there's something left for your grandkids.
+I can't always be someplace at the magic hours, so I shoot what it takes to tell the story.
 My secondary goal is showing you how to do that too.

 I found my grandfather's Leica camera in the basement when I was a kid, and it all went from there.
 There was a sales job in a camera store, songwriting and performance in rock bands, a couple engineering degrees, and design work in Silicon Valley, but I've always loved photography.

-Active Light began in 2003 as Mountain and Desert Photography, specializing in wildlife photography in the U.S. west.
-I was also photographing pro mountain bike races like California's Sea Otter Classic, and travel.
-After limited publishing and print sale success, I switched to commercial work - working portraits, food, and event photography.
+Active Light began in 2003 as Mountain and Desert Photography, specializing in wildlife in the U.S. west.
+I was also photographing pro mountain bike races and travel.
+After some publishing and print sale success, I switched to commercial work - active portraits, food, and event photography.

 Trouble was, I kept wanting to go outside.

-I wrote for technology and other clients for a couple years, based on my 25 years of semiconductor chip design, and did applications engineering for a chip layout software startup.
+I wrote for tech and other clients for a couple years, based on 25 years of chip design, and did applications engineering for a software startup.
 Photography took a back seat in those years, but I missed getting out with a camera.

-After completing the park management degree, I worked for Santa Clara County Parks, moved to New Mexico, and worked for the National Park Service.
+I finished the park management degree and went to work for Santa Clara County Parks, moved to New Mexico, and worked for the National Park Service.

 I did some photography for NPS at Petroglyph National Monument, including their Find Your Park 2016 picture.
 But I also wanted to share some of the incredible pre-historic and early historic sites that make New Mexico such a cultural crossroads.